ljcucc/tagspaces-cli/README.md

 # TagSpaces CLI 🏷️
-TagSpaces is great, but how about the terminal users? now there's the new tool to you! the Tagspaces CLI. which compatible with the official sidecar format.
+TagSpaces is great, but how about the terminal users? now there's the new tool for you! the Tagspaces CLI. which compatible with the official sidecar format.

 ### What is **sidecar** ?